 - Isse ECO-66 Snow Socks.
 Models: ECO-66, ECO-74, and ECO-78

-It is legal the use of snow socks?
+Is it legal the usage of snow socks?

 Socks are not an acceptable option by the authorities of some States despite that they have achieved the certifications of some international certifying organizations because they aren’t as effective as chains, overall in places where roads conditions show that chains must be used instead.